pzhaonet/mindr/readme.md

 ## Updates

+New updates after 2019-01-25 are not logged here.
+Please see the commits.

 - 2019-01-25. **v1.2.0**. universal function `mm()`.
 - 2018-12-16. **v1.1.9**.
 Added an option of 'pandoc' to extract headings.
 - 2018-11-10. **v1.1.8**.
 Adapted to the roxygen style when conversion between .R scripts and .Rmd documents.